worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 <br>

-# Quickstart for components and dapps (the decentralized back-end)
+# QUICKSTART for components and dapps (the decentralized back-end)

 ## This is pretty much the core of everything.
 Notice how easy it is to connect your front-end code with the graph database GUN.
 ## This script saves a long/lat pair to the GUN graph, and renders a point on the globe, if the local clients graph or a connected graph (GUN-Relay) gets a new entry. (the ```.on``` subscribes to the GUN graph, everything new to the graph (local client graph and/or relay graph) will automatically be rendered on the globe)